nicole-baltodano/Automobile-Loan-Default-Dataset/README.md

 # Automobile Loan Default Prediction

 ## Project Overview
 This project focuses on predicting loan defaults for automobile loans using a machine learning pipeline.
 The dataset used in this project is highly imbalanced, making it a challenging problem.
-To address this issue, we applied resampling techniques such as **SMOTE (Synthetic Minority Oversampling Technique)** to balance the dataset.
+To address this issue, resampling techniques such as **SMOTE (Synthetic Minority Oversampling Technique)** were used to balance the dataset.
 A neural network model was developed to classify loan defaults, with metrics like precision, recall, and F1-score used to evaluate performance.

 ---